-Now is the time to get the information you need to make informed decisions about your Medicare coverage in 2021, with the annual election cycle coming to a close on December 7.
+Now is the time to get the information you need to make informed decisions about your Medicare coverage, with the annual election cycle coming to a close on December 7.
 Whatever we can, we're here to help.
 For guidance on how to get the best out of Medicare.

 Medicare is covered only by home health care services prescribed by a physician and delivered by qualified nurses, although patients must meet strict eligibility criteria.